Get

 1960s–1970s: Laika’s Successors

 The Soviet Union continued to send dogs into space after Laika’s voyage.
 Some projects were suborbital flights, while others were orbital flights.
 Belka and Strelka were the first Soviet space dogs to survive an orbital flight.
-Their spacecraft, Korabl-Sputnik 2 was launched on August 19, 1960, and it included a rabbit, 2 rats, 42 mice, and also variety of plants and fungi.
+Their spacecraft, Korabl-Sputnik 2 was launched on August 19, 1960, and it included a rabbit, 2 rats, 42 mice, and a variety of plants and fungi.
 They spent a day in orbit before safely returning to Earth.

 Controversies and Ethics of Soviet Space Dogs